-The corporate purpose is to exercise the following activities in Italy and abroad, directly or indirectly and through participation in other companies or entities, or collaboration in any form: the production and marketing of raw materials, products and equipment for agriculture, gardening, manufacturing industry, green turf, human and animal food, cosmetics, personal well-being and treatments.
+Valagro S.p.A. (hereinafter "Valagro") is a company, headquartered in Atessa (Chieti), parent company of the homonymous Group operating internationally in the production and marketing of raw materials, products and equipment for agriculture, gardening, manufacturing industry, turf, human and animal food, cosmetics, and personal care and wellness.